shaido987/shaido987.github.io/_projects/wind_power_forecast.md

 ### MDLinear: Modified DLinear

+The method is based on DLinear {% cite  Zeng2022AreTE --file references %} which is a simple but effective method that has been shown to outperform numerous transformer-based models on multiple time series forecasting tasks.
+By design, the method operates on univariate time series data.
+For multivariate time series, the forecasts of each feature are thus independent of the others.
+The method first decomposes the time series into trend and residual components.
+Two one-layer linear networks ($$ W_t $$ and $$ W_r $$) are then applied to the respective component before the two results are merged into a final forecast output.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/kdd_cup_wind/mdlinear.png" title="Overview of the MDLinear method." class="img-fluid rounded z-depth-1" %}